navraj-singh-dev/navraj-singh-dev/README.md

 <!--Intro start-->
-- 🌱 I’m currently learning and implementing Back-End : **Nodejs, Expressjs, MongoDB, Mongoose, Aggregation Pipelines, JWT, Brypt, Industry Standard Practices, etc.**
+- 🌱 I’m currently learning and implementing DevOps : **CI/CD, Cloud in AWS, Containerization in Docker, Linux, Bash Scripting, Infrastructure as code in Terraform, Kubernetes, Ansible, Golang etc.**

+- 💫 I have a previous development background in javascript and nodejs and related backend technologies.

 - 🫀 Open for **Internship/Jobs Opportunities.**

-- ☁️ I've keen interest in Backend & DevOps.
+- ☁️ I've keen interest in Nodejs Backend & DevOps Tools & Technologies.

+- 📝 I write educational and technical blogs on hashnode about backend and devops tools and technologies to give back to the community.

+- ♾️ I implement "Learn In Public" & "Build In Public" methodologies.

 - 📫 Feel free to reach me out **navrajsingh.dev@gmail.com**